cmu-delphi/delphi-epidata/docs/symptom-survey/coding.md

 * `display_logic`: Conditions a respondent has to satisfy to be shown an item.
 For example, this can require a specific answer on a single previous item or a set of previous items, or that a previous item was displayed.
 * `response_option_randomization`: How answer choices are displayed for a given question.
 Answer choice order can be fixed ("none"), reversed ("scale reversal", e.g. for Likert scales) or shuffled ("randomized") between respondents.
 * `group_of_respondents_item_was_shown_to`: Module-based subset of respondents item was asked of.
 One of "all" (if item was included in the [Daily Core](modules.md) and asked of all respondents), "Module A", or "Module B".

+## Privacy Restrictions

+To prevent respondents from being identifiable in the response data, responses with ZIP codes with populations of 100 or fewer have their location set to `NA`.
+This affects item A3 in the individual response files.
+(This change was implemented with the introduction of Wave 4.
+Previously, all ZIPs were reported.)

+Invalid ZIP codes are preserved unchanged, and these rows are reported in the individual response files with their invalid ZIPs.

+Additionally, beginning in wave 4, items D6 and D7 ask respondents for race and ethnicity.
+These columns are **not** available in the microdata files due to reidentification concerns.
+However, contingency tables that aggregate by race and other demographic variables [are available](contingency-tables.md).

 ## Wave 1